The best email signature designs in 2023

 The best email signature designs like the below example place the disclaimer somewhat apart from the signature.
 It does not interfere with the rest of the design as a result.
 The font size is small and can be easily read against light backgrounds.

-So what makes a good email signature in 2022?
+So what makes a good email signature design?